This is not catering. Context is everything. Food will be experienced. Expectations could be disrupted.

 World food systems account for up to 29% of global greenhouse gas emissions through production, distribution, processing and waste(1).
 While ensuring adequate nutrition is a key principle of food security in Australia and globally (2), climate change presents new challenges for future food systems and communicators.
 There is now a “greater awareness of balancing the need to feed a growing population and maintaining environmental integrity” whilst, considering the “social aspects of how people interact with food” (3).

-Fair Share Fare is a collaborative, multi-platform, socially-engaged art project focused on future food security in a time of climate change.
+Fair Share Fare is a collaborative, multi-platform project focused on future food security in a time of climate change.
 Formed in 2016 by artists Jen Rae and Dawn Weleski, FSF aims to provoke discourse around food system knowledge and current patterns of food production, consumption, distribution and waste.
-Using food as a medium of exchange, FSF orchestrates interactive and cooperative works that act as data generators and community builders to:
+Fair Share Fare orchestrates interactive and cooperative works that act as data generators and community builders to:

 dispel myths and increase literacy about food;